pivotal/docs-tap/multicluster/reference/tap-values-build-sample.md

 This is the namespace where the scanning feature runs.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.
-If built images are pushed to the same registry as the Tanzu Application Platform images, you can reuse the `tap-registry` secret created in [Add the Tanzu Application Platform package repository](#add-tap-package-repo).
+If built images are pushed to the same registry as Tanzu Application Platform images, you can reuse the `tap-registry` secret created in [Add the Tanzu Application Platform package repository](#add-tap-package-repo).